Connect with others who understand.

 • Alcohol

-Diagnosis and Treatments for Psoriasis and Rosacea
+Diagnosis and Treatment of Psoriasis and Rosacea

 Psoriasis Treatments

 The treatment you receive for your psoriasis will depend on the severity of your symptoms and circumstances.
-You may need to work with your dermatologists for weeks or months to find the right fit for you.
+You may need to work with your dermatologist for weeks or months to find the right fit for you.

 Rosacea Treatments